-This is one day trip I would highly advise you to take a tour for, because Stonehenge and Bath aren’t well connected to each other by public transportation and Stonehenge is a real ordeal to get to on your own in case you’re driving.
+This is one day trip I would highly advise you to take a tour for, because Stonehenge and Bath aren’t well connected to each other by public transportation.

 How long it takes: The tours range from half a day to full day.

 Royal fans will love a trip out to Windsor where they can see Windsor Castle and all of the royal history that comes with it.